The UK’s first National Marine Park

 Get in, on, or under Plymouth Sound

 The National Marine Park aims to create better access and opportunity for all, near, on, in and under the waters of Plymouth Sound.
-When our full website launches we will be providing a resource of fantastic marine and maritime activities run by the fabulous organisations and people that call Britain’s Ocean City home.
+Check out our event list full of fantastic marine and maritime activities run by the fabulous organisations and people that call Britain’s Ocean City home.

 Britain’s Ocean City is a great place to live and visit.
 If you’d like to know more about where you can stay and how to plan your visit take a look at the Visit Plymouth website

 “In the past Plymouth launched many great voyages that changed the history of the world.
 It is my hope that, in the future, people will look back at Plymouth as the ocean innovator that set the standard for National Marine Parks in Britain and across the globe.”Lewis Pugh, UN Patron of the Oceans and Ambassador of Plymouth Sound National Marine Park